Why wildflowers?

 Completing a body of work over a year in this way has been an interesting exercise.
 I can see my printing style has evolved.
 I have acquired some better, finer cutting tools.
 I have developed a better way of registering my prints so the colours are in the right places every time.
 I have experimented with applying chine colle ( collage, underneath the print) and tried watercolour painting on the top of prints.
 My compositions are becoming more complex and sophisticated.
 There is more attention to the negative space, and more detail and pattern and repetition inherent in the work.

-One of things I hadn't anticipated when I began the challenge, as how many of these prints would also become repeating patterns.
-I have enjoying scanning the finished prints into my computer and returning to work on the digitally, changing the colours and experimenting with the layout and scale and rotation to complete seamlessly repeating patterns.
+One of things I hadn't anticipated when I began the challenge, as how many of these prints would also become repeating patterns, or products.
+I enjoying scanning the finished prints into my computer and returning to work on them digitally, changing the colours and experimenting with the layout and scale and rotation to complete seamlessly repeating patterns.

 Comments